gavin1970/Chizl.EmojiLive/README.md

 - .NET 10.0

 ### Dependencies
-- **SkiaSharp** - Cross-platform 2D graphics library for image rendering and saving
+- **SkiaSharp** - Cross-platform 2D graphics library for image rendering and saving.
+- **SkiaSharp.HarfBuzz** - Text shaping library for advanced text rendering complex emojis.

 ### Data Source
 All emoji data is auto-generated from official Unicode specifications and maintained by Chizl's internal tooling.